 Whichever the meaning, whether you love them, hate them, or love to hate them, tech buzzwords will surely continue to thrive.
 When it comes to the ever-progressing tech industry, buzzwords that finally fade into obscurity are bound to be replaced by new tech terms claiming their own time in the spotlight.

-This kind of generic labelling is creating a blurred line for unscrupulous companies so that hey can hide poor practices of theirs.
+This kind of generic labeling is creating a blurred line for unscrupulous companies so that they can hide their poor practices of theirs.

 With that low of a standard, everything is smart nowadays: from your kettle to your toothbrush.

 Agile development offers a model for building software quickly, enabling businesses to be nimble.
-But in reality, researches have estimated that only about one third of those claiming to be agile are doing it right.
+But in reality, researchers have estimated that only about one-third of those claiming to be agile is doing it right.
 The remaining?
 They are in some hybrid construct that is neither agile nor waterfall and often ineffective.